Angrypenguin1995/simpleBank/learnings.md

 *  Read-Committed --> only See data written by committed transactions --> This means dirty read condition is no longer possible
 *  Repeatable Read --> Same read query will return same result no matter how many times we execute a query even when new transactions have committed new changes that satisfy the query
 *  Serializable -->Concurrent transactions that are running at this level are guaranteed to be able to yield same result as if they are executed sequentially in some order without overlapping

+# Reading and configuring variables from environment variables
+## "viper" and its advantages when it comes to reading environment variables

+1. It can Find,Load, Unmarshal config file - JSON,TOML,YAML,ENV,INI
+2. Override existing values, set default values
+3. Read config from remote system like etcd,Consul etc
+4. Live watching and writing config file